sheikh-saqib/KingsSecureTech/README.md

 # Kings Secure Tech

-Welcome to Kings Secure Tech!
 This project consists of a backend API built with ASP.NET Core and a frontend client built with Angular.

 ## Prerequisites